PyKestrel/Ania.css/README.md

 </div>
 ```
  **NOTE: MAKE SURE TO HAVE THE ANIA CLASS FIRST OR THE ANIMATIONS WONT WORK!**

+Ania Is Available By Downloading Or Using Our CDN.
+`<link rel="stylesheet" href="https://cdn.pyrepo.com/ania.css">`

 Animations Available:
   - Fade In